Lebanon's president calls for people to work from home amid virus outbreak

-BEIRUT, March 15 (Reuters) - Lebanon's president called on Sunday for citizens to work from home and avoid socialising to prevent the spread of the coronavirus.
+BEIRUT (Reuters) - Lebanon's president called on Sunday for citizens to work from home and avoid socializing to prevent the spread of the coronavirus.

 "Each of us is called upon to continue his work, from home, in the way he sees appropriate," President Michel Aoun said in a televised address at the start of a cabinet meeting that was expected to declare measures to deal with the outbreak.